 - Instrumental studies

-- Other studies connected to the final assignment
+- Alternative studies and other studies connected to the final assignment

 Alternative study modules are designed to support the implementation of the final assignments.
 The study modules are defined according to specialization chosen by the pupil.
 The specializations are: instrument, creative production or project.